-The 5 Best VPN Extensions for Chrome
+Best VPN Extensions for Chrome

+Are you searching for the best VPN extensions for Chrome?
 For many, a VPN is now essential every time you go online.
 Whether you use a desktop, laptop or phone, you should be using a VPN to hide what you’re doing.
 You don’t have to have anything to hide but with ISPs now legally allowed to collect data on your browsing habits and sell them for profit, your privacy has never been so valuable.

 With Chrome being one of the most popular browsers in the world, it’s no wonder that leading VPN providers build extensions especially for it.
 Some services work better than others and some VPNs are better than others too.
 In fact, depending on your internet provider, your internet speed may be subject to a slowdown when using a VPN, so make sure you’ve done everything you can to speed up your Chrome experience.